enricoande/uuv/docs/README.md

 * Guidance methods (target & trajectory tracking and path following) in Simulink/Matlab;
 * ROV control routines (dynamic positioning and path controller) in Simulink;

+# Supported UUVs

+## ROV Minerva

+The Minerva ROV is in use at NTNU and well documented in the literature (especially in M.Sc. and Ph.D. theses from NTNU).

+More information on the ROV can be found here https://www.ntnu.edu/oceans/minerva.

+The dynamics coefficients and fits are taken from Mo (2015).

+## References

+S. M. Mo (2015). _Development of a Simulation Platform for ROV Systems_.
+Norwegian University of Science and Technology (NTNU), M.Sc. thesis.

 # Theory

 ## UUV dynamics